d-exclaimation/relax/README.md

 ## Status

 - [x] Under development: We are actively working on this
-- [ ] Alpha: We are testing the bot for my personal use.
+- [X] Alpha: We are testing the bot for my personal use.
 - [ ] Public: General Availability for everyone

-We are currently in Under Development, and we are working towards Alpha.
+We are currently in Alpha.

 ## License